sloppycoder/convertlabsdk/README.md

 To run individual test case files, ``` ruby -I 'test' test/<your_test>.rb ```

 ### TODO
-* add object access APIs in AppClient class similiar to channelaccount
+* add object access APIs in AppClient class similiar to channelaccount.
 * implement local storage helper to keep tracking of mapping (big)
 * add SSL::VERIFY option to Resources
 * store access token in file so that they can be shared amount multiple processes (CLAB only allows 1 active access token per appid)